J-J-E/disk_usage_report/readme.md

 ## Configuration

 1. Rename the `config.example.ini` file to `config.ini`.
-2. Open the `config.ini` file and provide the necessary SMTP configuration details and email addresses for sending t>
+2. Open the `config.ini` file and provide the necessary SMTP configuration details and email addresses for sending the disk usage report.

 ## Usage